| DEVELOPMENTAL COUNSELING FORM

 Key Points of Discussion:

-hand.
-(I am recommending that the commander impose nonjudicial punishment for your misconduct) OR (You will receive
+tolerated.
+(I am recommending that the commander impose nonjuducial punishment for your misconduct) OR (You will

 You are here by notified that if this type of conduct continues, actions may be initiated under the Uniform Code of Military